All it takes is a dollar and a dream.

 Even as someone who was never much into the lottery, I can definitely see how this could fill a person's craving for the thrill of playing the lottery.

-The idea of winning $10,000,000 every week is more than enough to keep my savings with Yotta bank.
+The idea of winning $10,000,000 every week is more than enough to keep me checking my Yotta Savings app.

 Recently, Yotta rolled out a new feature called Lucky Tickets.